LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

-Registry and pack spec files plus the registry loader file are compiled by term-expanding them so that only expected terms are actually loaded and only expected `logtalk_load/2` goals are allowed.
-Predicates defining URLs are discarded if the URLs are neither `https://` nor `file://` URLs or if they contain URL search parameters.
+Registry and pack spec files plus the registry loader file are compiled by term-expanding them so that only expected terms are actually loaded and only expected `logtalk_load/2` goals with expected relative file paths are allowed.
+Predicates defining URLs are discarded if the URLs are neither `https://` nor `file://` URLs or if they contain non-allowed characters (currently, only alpha-numeric ASCII characters plus the ASCII `/`, `.`, `-`, and `_` characters are accepted).
 But note that this tool makes no attempt to audit pack source files themselves.

 Registries and packs can always be pinned so that they are not accidentally updated to a version that you may not had the chance to audit.